sistemicorp/p01-upyrpc/README.md

 on standard RPC frameworks because I am not familiar with any.

 Only tested on PyBoard v1.1 running `pybv11-thread-20190730-v1.11-182-g7c15e50eb.dfu`.
+Only tested on PC running Ubuntu 18, Python 3.6.

 The server RPC can be blocking or non-blocking.

 ## Installation

+1. The PyBoard must be running MicroPython with thread support.

-1. Install requirements.txt via pip3.
+2. Install requirements.txt via pip3 on the PC side.

-2. Copy all the files in `./target` onto the PyBoard using `rshell` or `ampy`.
+3. Copy all the files in `./target` onto the PyBoard using `rshell` or `ampy`.

 ```
 $ ampy --port /dev/ttyACM0 put target/upyrpc_const.py